-Lawful development applications for proposed dwelling extensions need floor and elevation plans to be included.
+Lawful development applications for proposed dwelling extensions must be accompanied by floor and elevation plans to a recognised scale.

 It is the applicant's responsibility to provide sufficient information to demonstrate that the development is lawful.

 Lawful Development Certificate applications (listed buildings)